Spanish Inheritance Tax and Form 650

 The Community of Madrid is one of the ACs with the greatest tax benefits in Inheritance Tax for direct relatives:

-This means the tax burden for closest relatives is practically nil in Madrid, and significantly reduced for siblings, uncles/aunts, and nephews/nieces from 2025.
+This may significantly reduce the tax burden for close relatives in Madrid, and reduced by half for siblings, uncles/aunts and nephews/nieces (by consanguinity and affinity) from July 2025.

 Need to calculate an estimate of the tax on an inheritance?
 Access our online tax calculator for Inheritance and Gifts, which considers the regulations of all ACs and specific rules for non-residents.